cisagov/prescup-challenges/pc4/individual-a/round3-oops-we-did-it-again/README.md

 Investigate malware on a compromised system on *Dauntless*.
 All relevant data has been made available in-game at: `http://challenge.us/files`.
 Please be patient; it may take a few minutes before the site is available.

+## ⚠️ Large Files ⚠️

+This challenge includes large files as a separate download.
+Please [download the required pcap file](https://presidentscup.cisa.gov/files/pc4/individuala-round3-oops-we-did-it-again-largefiles.zip) to get started.
+The zipped file is ~203MBs and the extracted pcap is ~222MBs.

 ## Getting Started

+_Note: Please follow the instructions in the [challenge directory](./challenge) before starting this challenge offline._

 The compromised system has been moved to a semi-isolated network for analysis with an IP address of `64.100.100.100/2`.